jomon-r/ML-MAY-Sentiment-Analysis/README.md

 # ML-MAY-Sentiment-Analysis
-Machine Learning SmartKnower Project on Sentiment Analysis
+Machine Learning SmartKnower May Batch Project on Sentiment Analysis using data from REDDIT